-IRWM Program Support Assets.
-The Work Group recommended that potential IRWM/Regional Board collaborative strategies be identified and organized around the assets or benefits that the IRWM Program can provide.
+IRWM/RWQCB collaborative strategies be identified and organized around the assets or benefits that the IRWM Program can provide.
 As an initial step to identifying potential IRWM/RWQCB collaborative opportunities, the Work Group in Workshop No. 4 identified the following four areas where the IRWM Program can offer support to the RWQCB: